-Once an allergy is diagnosed, the best treatment is to avoid contact with the trigger, whether that be pollen, certain foods or animal dander -- but it’s not always that easy.
-Our allergists use a variety of different treatments to help you get the results they need.
+Once an allergy is diagnosed, the best treatment is to avoid contact with the trigger, whether that be pollen, certain foods, animal dander or something else.
+That's not always easy.
+Our allergists will tailor a treatment plan that's right for you based on your symptoms.
+This may include:

 Allergy shots, a type of immunotherapy, are used to desensitize your body to specific seasonal and other allergens, and improve your quality of life.
 This treatment method is effective if your body has a reaction to certain allergens, including: